-Working with electricity requires specialized skills.
-In this program you’ll move from the classroom to the lab getting plenty of hands-on experience installing power and lighting systems, signal and alarm systems, emergency lighting, communication equipment, motors, and automation and control systems.
+This program gives you fundamental knowledge about electricity and its applications, and prepares you to work in residential and commercial settings assembling, installing, testing, maintaining, servicing, and operating various electrical systems and equipment.
+You will move from the classroom to the lab, getting plenty of experience installing power and lighting systems, signal and alarm systems, emergency lighting, communication equipment, motors, and automation and control systems.
 All the while you’ll be learning how to follow the National Building Code, the Canadian Electrical Code, and other safety requirements.

 Check out our two-year Industrial Electrical program, as well.

 - Grade 12 or equivalent with credits at or above the general level

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program

 Note: Preference will be given to applicants with Grade 12 academic math and Grade 11 or 12 physics.